gassayping/tmux-peek.nvim/README.md

 # `tmux-peek.nvim`

-Quickly access a tmux window without changing windows.
+Get a view into a tmux window without leaving neovim.
+Useful for referencing your code as you read errors.
 Inspired by tj's `floaterminal` in [advent-of-nvim](https://github.com/tjdevries/advent-of-nvim)

 ## Usage